Amsterdam/design-system/packages/react/documentation/coding-conventions.md

 ## Text for screen readers only

-Use the [VisuallyHidden component](https://amsterdam.github.io/design-system/?path=/docs/react_containers-visually-hidden--docs) or the `amsterdam-visually-hidden` utility class to hide text visually.
+Use [Visually Hidden](https://amsterdam.github.io/design-system/?path=/docs/react_containers-visually-hidden--docs) or the `amsterdam-visually-hidden` utility class to hides content from sighted users but keep it accessible to non-visual user agents, such as screen readers.

 Do not use `aria-label`.
-[This is often not translated by tools for automatic translation, and it is often forgotten when doing manual translation](https://adrianroselli.com/2019/11/aria-label-does-not-translate.html).
+Tools for automatic translation often [do not translate its value](https://adrianroselli.com/2019/11/aria-label-does-not-translate.html), and it may get overlooked when doing manual translation.